zubrostnick/thd_DSchatbot/readme.md

 - **app.py** - Data services were implemented with Flask framework in app.py.
 Provides an API with two endpoints to interact with the scholarships data.
 The data is initially loaded from a JSON file named 'tuition_scholarships.json' which contains inormation for personalized custom responses via custom actions.

-# Workload:
-Rostyslav Zubko: Use cases, domain.yml, rules.yml, stories.yml

-Oleksii Kalashnikov: Personas, Sample dialogs,  nlu.yml

-We both worked on system configuration, Dialog Flow building, action.py, app.py implementation

-For each part we coached and supported the other.